 scanf("%c", &Ch);

 In the next line, we used the C language If Statement.
 Please refer to the If Statement article to understand the If condition functionality.
-Within this, we used C isdigit function.
+Within this, we used the C isdigit function.

 if (isdigit(Ch))